tp02ga/attendee/docs/webhooks.md

 ### Python

-This is a simple flash server that runs on port 5005.
+This is a simple flask server that runs on port 5005.
 It listens for webhook requests and verifies the signature.
 ```python
 import json
 import logging